 Please call out their names if you happen to pass in front of the shop.
-If they're in a good mood, Chibi chan is a they'll answer. beautiful 7-colored bird.
+If they're in a good mood, Chibi chan is a they'll answer.

+Interviewed and Written by: Kyoko Ideishi

+beautiful 7-colored

+Please introduce the animals which are popular in

+your town.